appsfortableau/laravel-pdo-odbc/README.md

 # ODBC integration for Laravel Framework

 This intergrates almost natively with Laravel Eloquent.
-Its a fork from `abram/laravel-odbc` to make it standalone next the `illuminate/database` without Laravel.
-But it will run with Laravel.
+Goal is to create a uniform ODBC package for Laravel, but it can run standalone as well.
+It is a fork of the `abram/laravel-odbc` repository.

 This package does not use the `odbc_*` functions, but the `PDO` class to make the intergration with eloquent much easier and more flawless.